elasticpath/html5-reference-storefront/documentation/extending.md

 A view defines the regions where the model's data will render.
 To better understand what regions are, think of the layout of an e-commerce web page.
 The login, search, title bar, and so on are all regions on the page.
 Each region can be comprised of multiple subregions.
 The data in the view's regions is populated by the module's model.

-Note that the view defines the regions, not the Storefront's look and feel, which is defined in the HTML5 Storefront's <a href="https://github.elasticpath.net/cortex/ui-storefront/blob/master/documentation/theming.md">theme</a>.
+**NOTE:** A view defines the regions, not the Storefront's look and feel, which is defined in an HTML5 Storefront <a href="https://github.elasticpath.net/cortex/ui-storefront/blob/master/documentation/theming.md">Theme</a>.

-A view's regions extend Marionette.Layout: <code>var defaultLayout = Marionette.Layout.extend({</code>.
+A view's regions extend Marionette.Layout.
 <a href="https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.layout.md">Marionette.layout</a> provides a set of functionality to define regions, nest layouts, render layouts, organize UI elements, and configure events for the region.

 ```js